TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 {{SERVER_0}} -heap-size=4096m -locators={{LOCATOR_0}}:9999,{{LOCATOR_1}}:9888
 {{SERVER_1}} -heap-size=4096m -locators={{LOCATOR_0}}:9999,{{LOCATOR_1}}:9888 -client-port=1530
 ````
 When you run **snappy-ec2**, it looks for these files under **aws/ec2/deploy/home/ec2-user/snappydata/** and, if present, reads them while launching the cluster on Amazon EC2.
-Ensure that the number of locators, leads or servers specified by options `--locators`, `--leads` or `--stores` must match to the number of entries in their respective conf files.
+Ensure that the number of locators, leads or servers specified by options `--locators`, `--leads` or `--stores` must match to the number of entries in their respective configuration file.

-The script also reads **snappy-env.sh**, if present in this location.
+</br>The script also reads **snappy-env.sh**, if present in this location.

 #### Stopping a cluster

-When you stop a cluster, it shuts down the EC2 instances and any data saved on its local instance stores is lost.
-However, the data saved on EBS volumes, if any, is retained unless the spot-instances were used.
+When you stop a cluster, it shuts down the EC2 instances and any data saved on the local instance stores is lost.
+However, the data saved on EBS volumes is retained, unless the spot-instances are used.

 ````
 ./snappy-ec2 -k my-ec2-key -i ~/my-ec2-key.pem stop cluster-name
 ````